a-b-street/abstreet/docs/book/src/gridlock.md

   - is it always fine to block the box at degenerate intersections?
 - hacks to allow conflicting turns at really broken intersections
 - manually timing signals
-- Last resort: if someone's waiting on a turn >5m, just go.

-## Not implemented
+### Not implemented

 - Dynamic rerouting
 - Allow multiple vehicles through intersection at once if there is enough space on lane where given vehicle is going.
 Currrently vehicles travel through crossings one by one (or, with `--disable_block_the_box` enabled - will enter crossing even if leaving it will be impossible).
+- Last resort: if someone's waiting on a turn >5m, just go.
+- Uber-turns
+  - Group both stop sign and traffic signal intersections when looking for uber-turns.
+Even a single traffic signal surrounded by tiny roads with stop signs is causing problems.

-### Fixing data used in simulation
+## Fixing data used in simulation

 Give more examples of changesets.